Bartolo Colon, Starting Pitcher

 Colon signed a new one-year, $7.25 million contract with the Mets on December 18, 2015.
 He had another good year in 2016, finishing with a 3.43 ERA, 15 wins to 8 losses, and 128 strikeouts to 32 walks in 191.2 innings in 34 games.
 He didn't pitch in the Wild Card game.

 Colon signed with the Atlanta Braves on November 11, 2016.
 He was released by the Braves on July 4, 2017.
-He signed a minor league contract with the Twins on July 7th.
+He signed a minor league contract with the Minnesota Twins on July 7th.
 He finished the 2017 season with a career high ERA of 6.48, 7 wins and 14 losses, and 89 strikeouts to 35 walks in 143.0 innings in 28 games.

 Statistics for Colon in 20 seasons (1997-2009, 2011-2017) in the major leagues include: